Get Started

 fn main() {

-LicenseManager::request_trial_license("Name", "Email", "Company").unwrap();
+LicenseManager::request_trial_license("Name", "Email", "Organization").unwrap();

 }

-The license key will be e-mailed to you immediately.
+The license key will be emailed to you immediately.
 If the trial expires and you want to keep trying Symbolica, you can reach out to for an extension.

 Non-professional users